bongo227/Atomical/doc/doc_gen.md

 ENDFUNCTION
 ```

-`compileIfBranch()` takes four arguments: a refrence to irgen which holds some state about the ir generation, the if node, the block to branch from (will be `NULL` for root level if branches) and the block to continue execution from.
+`compileIfBranch()` takes four arguments: a reference to irgen which holds some state about the ir generation, the if node, the block to branch from (will be `NULL` for root level if branches) and the block to continue execution from.

 The first step is to check for a condition, if the condition is `NULL` then this branch must be an else branch therefore we compile the block and exit. `CompileBlockAt()` compiles a block statement and returns an `LLVMBlockRef` to were the execution should continue.
-We use `SetBlock()` to set it as are current block and check if its not terminated, if its not then we insert a branch to the endblock.
+We use `SetBlock()` to set it as are current block and check if its not terminated, if its not then we insert a branch to the end block.
 ```
 condition <- ifSmt.condition
 IF condition = _ THEN